anaptecs/jeaf-generator/docs/uml-modeling-guide/how-tos/how-to-model-open-api.md

----
-title: "UML Modeling Guide"
-subtitle: "How to publish REST Services as OpenAPI 3 specification"
-toc_title: " "
-menubar: how_to_menu
----

 # How to publish REST Services as OpenAPI 3 specification

 When you want to publish your REST services also using OpenAPI 3 specification standard then this can be done very simple.
 Only a small amount of additional information inside the UML model is required and then JEAF Generator can generate a complete OpenAPI 3 specification of your services.